samply/beam-connect/README.md

 YWxhZGRpbjpvcGVuc2VzYW1l"` header will be forwarded unmodified to the intended resource.

-Finally, `http://ip.api.com/json` is the requested resource.
+Finally, `http://uk23.virtual/json` is the requested resource.

 A configurable mapping between requested resource and Beam.AppId must be provided for routing the messages.
+This is done, first, with the central service discovery, that maps the HTTP authority part (`uk23.virtual` in the example) to the intended Beam.AppId.
+On the receiving side, the same authority is subsequently replaced by an internal host name provided in the local targets file.

 A mishap in communication will be returned as appropriate HTTP replies.